showell/bot_farm/README.md

 ### deployments

-There are different ways to deploy custom apps on Zulip, and the deployments directory will include different deployment strategies
+There are different ways to deploy custom apps on Zulip, and the deployments directory will implement different deployment strategies.

 Each subdirectory beneath deployments will have a startup.py script that will launch processes that implement the bots.
 This is still a